Edison International

 Scan Results

 Daily timeframeEdison International, through its subsidiaries, engages in the generation and distribution of electric power.
-With a market capitalization of $27.29B, it sits in large-cap territory.
+Valued at $29.87B, EIX is a large-cap name in its sector.
 The company supplies and delivers through its electrical infrastructure to an approximately 50,000 square-mile area of southern, central, and coastal California.

 Market Cap